threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 **Parent:** Coffee / Espresso Essay (CL-2026-010)
 **Tier:** T1b (Metrological)
 **Stance:** Guardian (with Architect and Scout review incorporated)
-**Curated from:** TC-BEANS-001 v1.1 raw returns (Claude, Kimi K2, GPT-5.4, Perplexity, Gemini — Gemini quarantined pending source verification)
+**Curated from:** TC-BEANS-001 v1.1 raw returns (Claude, Kimi K2, GPT-5.4, Perplexity, Gemini — Gemini set aside pending source verification)

-**Status key:**
+**How to read the status markers:**

+Each fact or measurement in this dossier carries a status marker:

-- `FROZEN` — verified, stable, ready for citation.
+- `FROZEN` — verified across multiple independent sources, stable, safe to cite.
-- `PROVISIONAL` — supported by evidence but awaiting replication or independent verification.
+- `PROVISIONAL` — supported by evidence but based on fewer sources or awaiting independent confirmation.
-- `OPEN` — unresolved; requires Breakwater analysis.
+- `OPEN` — unresolved question; needs further investigation.
-- `QUARANTINED` — source provenance insufficient; excluded from parameter tables pending verification.
+- `QUARANTINED` — the original source could not be independently verified; excluded from the main tables until checked.

 -----